 - What can be done now to reduce or eliminate unnecessary governance or documentation that will impede the team?

-If you find yourself considering an Agile or Scrum Pilot or a full-scale Agile Transformation, you may find this detailed checklist a handy reference of things to be considered.
+If you find yourself considering an Agile or Scrum Pilot or a full-scale Agile Transformation, you may find this free downloadable checklist a handy reference of things to be considered.

 Let me know if you have feedback or additional items that should be added to the list.